margotgrush/margotgrush.github.io/index.md

 # Miscellanea

 I love music and have studied classical piano and vocals for some years.
-I have also attended several summer schools in jazz at the [Guildhall School of Music and Drama](https://www.gsmd.ac.uk) as well as had some amateur performances at various events.
+I have also attended several summer courses in jazz and creative music/songwriting at [Guildhall School of Music and Drama](https://www.gsmd.ac.uk) as well as had some amateur performances at various events.

 # Contact me